AlissonGSantos/DAC-UFPR-Trabalho-Final/.github/pull_request_template.md

 - [ ] I have performed a self-review of my code
 - [ ] I have commented my code, particularly in hard-to-understand areas
 - [ ] I have made corresponding changes to the documentation
-- [ ] Will this be part of a product update?
-  > If yes, please write one phrase about this update.

 ## Screenshots (if appropriate):